ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 ## Geth JavaScript console {#geth-javascript-console}

-It is possible to interact directly with Ethereum by using the Geth JavaScript console.
+You can directly interact with Ethereum by using the Geth JavaScript console.

-To do so, simply run:
+To do so, run:

 ```
 geth attach
 ```